A general model of hierarchical fractal scale-free networks: Conclusion and discussion

 The present model builds an FSFN by replacing every edge with a single specific generator.
 This model can be extended to a model in which two or more generators are employed.
 Networks formed by such an extended model will keep the fractal and scale-free properties.
 In a model with two generators, for example, an edge is replaced with a generator $G_{1}$ with the probability $p$ or with another generator $G_{2}$ with the probability $1-p$.
-It is easy to show that the exponent $\gamma$ is presented by equation (\ref{eq_3_17}) with $\langle \mgen\rangle$ and $\langle \kappa\rangle$ instead of $\mgen$ and $\kappa$, respectively, where $\langle \mgen\rangle$ is the mean number of edges and $\langle \kappa\rangle$ is the mean degree of the root nodes of the multiple generators.
-In the two-generator model, these mean quantities are simply given by $\langle \mgen\rangle=p m_{\rm gen 1}+(1-p) m_{\rm gen 2}$ and $\langle \kappa\rangle=p\kappa_{1}+(1-p)\kappa_{2}$, where $m_{\rm gen 1(2)}$ is the number of edges in $G_{1(2)}$ and $\kappa_{1(2)}$ is the degree of the root node of $G_{1(2)}$.
+It is easy to show that the exponent $\gamma$ is presented by Eq~(\ref{eq_3_17}) with $\langle \mgen\rangle$ and $\langle \kappa\rangle$ instead of $\mgen$ and $\kappa$, respectively, where $\langle \mgen\rangle$ is the mean number of edges and $\langle \kappa\rangle$ is the mean degree of the root nodes of the multiple generators.
+In the two-generator model, these mean quantities are simply given by $\langle \mgen\rangle=p m_{\text{gen 1}}+(1-p) m_{\text{gen 2}}$ and $\langle \kappa\rangle=p\kappa_{1}+(1-p)\kappa_{2}$, where $m_{\text{gen 1(2)}}$ is the number of edges in $G_{1(2)}$ and $\kappa_{1(2)}$ is the degree of the root node of $G_{1(2)}$.
 If the generators are asymmetric, $\kappa_{1(2)}$ is the average degree of the two root nodes in $G_{1(2)}$.
-The fractal dimension $\df$ is also written as equation (\ref{eq_3_23}) with $\langle \mgen\rangle$ and $\langle \lambda\rangle=p \lambda_{1}+(1-p)\lambda_{2}$, where $\lambda_{1(2)}$ is the shortest-path distance between the root nodes in $G_{1(2)}$.
+The fractal dimension $\df$ is also written as Eq~(\ref{eq_3_23}) with $\langle \mgen\rangle$ and $\langle \lambda\rangle=p \lambda_{1}+(1-p)\lambda_{2}$, where $\lambda_{1(2)}$ is the shortest-path distance between the root nodes in $G_{1(2)}$.
 Other measures characterizing the constructed network $\mathcal{G}_{\gen}$ are computed in similar ways to the calculations for a single asymmetric generator.
 Since these measures are continuous functions of the probability that a generator is adopted for an edge replacement, we can control more freely and finely the structural properties of $\mathcal{G}_{\gen}$ by adjusting the adoption probability.
+The idea of constructing a network by means of mixed or probabilistic edge replacements with two kinds of small graphs has already been considered in the SHM model and the extension of the $(u,v)$-flower model, though the obtained network is not fractal \cite{Song06,Diggans20,Ma20}.
+The above extended model can be regarded as a generalization of this idea.
 The extension to multiple generators does not just provide a highly controllable mathematical model.
 The multi-generator model could be relevant to the formation mechanism of real-world FSFNs.
 As seen in the growth process of the World Wide Web or trading networks, many real networks grow by replacing their constituent elements with small motifs or hierarchical combinations of them.
 The multi-generator model suggests that networks become fractal and scale-free if the replacing procedure satisfies some conditions.
 Therefore, the present model and its extensions open up avenues for a systematic understanding of phenomena occurring on FSFNs and for the elucidation of formation mechanisms of real-world FSFNs.